Pūkorokoro Miranda Shorebird Centre is a community facility, open to the public seven days a week.

 Shorebird Centre Aims

-We are an independent charitable trust and do not receive state funding.
+We are an independent charitable trust .
 Our main sources of income are membership subscriptions, donations, accommodation revenue, retail sales, grants and bequests.

 Your support is always most welcome.
 You can become a member or donate to our work at the Shorebird Centre or online.